 The reading groups cover a range of different interests which will accommodate all participants in small working groups.
 Each reading group has a theme and a short reading or readings that all participants are expected to have read!
 Dare to stretch yourself into areas you are unfamiliar with.

 The Faculty will incorporate part one of the Three Minute Thesis competition into Summer School to accommodate participation by regional and remote students.
 The winner and audience favourite will each get a great prize and may be eligible to represent the Faculty in the finals later in 2018.
 Its a really great way to showcase your work and gain presentation experience.
 If you commit to this as part of your registration, please ensure you are prepared as lots of last minute drop outs would be most unfortunate!
 The rules will be the same as the University rounds

 Call for Expressions of Interest in Presenting: Presentations for 2018 will again be restricted to late phase candidates in the first instance and then candidates who have completed their data collection who are in a position to present (preliminary) findings.
 Among the criteria to be used in selecting presentations will be potential for the presentation to be advanced toward Journal publication.

 Presenters will have 30 minutes - 20 minutes for presentation and 10 minutes for questions.

 Submissions should take the form of a 250 word abstract.
 Please include the Identification of a Journal that a fully prepared manuscript (emanating from the presentation) could be sent to.

-Writing Workshop (22 & 23 February 2017)
+Writing Workshop (7 & 8 February 2018)

-This workshop will be at the Waurn Ponds campus.
-Participants staying at the Mercure will be able to get the Deakin intercampus bus to the Waurn Ponds campus.
 There may be some preparation work required prior to the commencement of this workshop.
 Interested participants should register as part of the summer school online registration.
 Further information will be sent to those attending.

 Senior HDR Advisor